How to Set Up Traffic Protection and Filtering: Sensors, Lists, and Advanced Rules

 Requests from the addresses specified here will be transmitted without filtering.

-Click on the Add IP button and fill out the form to add a new address to the list.
-You can upload addresses in a “.txt” file format, with each address printed on a separate line.
+Click the Add IP button and fill out the form to add a new address to the list.
+You can also upload addresses from a “.txt” file, with each address on a separate line.

 Blacklist